DecentralizedAmateurPagingNetwork/DAPNETApp/README.md

 ## License
 The code of this project is licensed under the **GNU GPLv3+**.
 >Copyright (C) 2018 AFU RWTH Aachen
->This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
->This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
->See the GNU General Public License for more details.
+See the GNU General Public License for more details.
->You should have received a copy of the GNU General Public License along with this program.
+You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/80x15.png" /></a><br />
 Images, assets, data, documentation and everything else is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/) aka **CC BY-NC-SA 4.0**.
-For further information take a look at **LICENSE** (code) and **LICENSE-assets** (everything else).
+For further information take a look at the files **LICENSE-code** and **LICENSE-assets**.
 If you want to use our work under a different license, e.g. for further commercial use, please contact us at  rwth-afu [at] online.de or take a look at [AFU RWTH](https://www.afu.rwth-aachen.de/ueber-uns/kontakt).
 Used libraries, projects and artworks and their respective licenses are available in the **LICENSES.md** file.